julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Sunday, September 29, 2024.
+Monday, September 30, 2024.
 Quote of the day:

-> "Follow your body because most of the time it knows where to go" - Giovanni Morassutti
+> "Make everything as simple as possible, but not simpler." - Anonymous